When I was a young mother, I wore a t-shirt with the words: “The

 “empowered mothering” by York University Women’s Studies professor and founder

-using the role of mother to challenge systems that smother women’s choice,
+uses the role of mother to challenge systems that smother women’s choice,

 schools are taking care of the kids.
 But they’re not.
-As I wrote in my book
+As I wrote in my

 Challenging Assumptions in Education, our public school systems perpetuate